OfficeDev/teams-toolkit/packages/api2teams/README.md

 # Welcome to `api2teams`
 > The `api2teams` and its generated project template is currently under active development.
 Report any issues to us [here](https://github.com/OfficeDev/TeamsFx/issues/new/choose)

-`api2teams` is a command line tool to generated a complete conversational style command and response [Teams application](https://learn.microsoft.com/microsoftteams/platform/bots/how-to/conversations/command-bot-in-teams) based on your Open API specification file and represent the API response in the form of [Adaptive Cards](https://learn.microsoft.com/microsoftteams/platform/task-modules-and-cards/cards/cards-reference#adaptive-card).
+`api2teams` is a command line tool to generate a complete conversational style command and response [Teams application](https://learn.microsoft.com/microsoftteams/platform/bots/how-to/conversations/command-bot-in-teams) based on your Open API specification file and represent the API response in the form of [Adaptive Cards](https://learn.microsoft.com/microsoftteams/platform/task-modules-and-cards/cards/cards-reference#adaptive-card).

 `api2teams` is the best way to start integrating your APIs with Teams conversational experience.